Updated: Information pertains to MOFO Linux version 8 or later.

 Kodi Media Center, while not a web browser per se, does use the web to access much of its content.
-State censorship systems can (and do) impair the ability to find and stream content in Kodi, so it is configured in MOFO Linux to use the same circumvention methods as Firefox.
+State censorship systems can (and do) impair the ability to find and stream content in Kodi, so it is configured in MOFO Linux to use the same circumvention methods as Vivaldi.
 Streaming bandwidth is lower than when connecting directly to a content source, but the content is unblocked.

-Note that MOFO Linux contains an installation of Tor separate from the one in Tor Browser.
-It is available through the Tor Controller application and must be used with Obfs4 or Scramblesuit pluggable transports.
-Tor Controller will configure Firefox to use Tor instead of Lantern or Psiphon.I2P and Freenet are the other darknet applications, other than Tor, in MOFO Linux.
+Tor is the strongest tool for maintaining anonymous web access.
+It is installed in MOFO Linux but should not be used unless it is hidden from surveillance by your ISP.
+Use Proxychains or pluggable transports like Obfs4 or Scramblesuit.
+A third option, which some smart people consider best, is to use an SSH connection into a server which has Tor installed.I2P and Freenet are the other darknet applications, other than Tor, in MOFO Linux.
 These provide access to their own respective content, and because of encryption and network relays, I2P and Freenet offer anonymity and redistance to censorship.

 MOFO Linux 8 and later versions use encrypted DNS over TLS or DNS over HTTPS.
 Proxychains will also pass DNS queries through the chain, preventing the ISP from surveilling the connection.

 Tags: unblocked Web browsing, anonymous web browsig, psiphon and Vivaldi, Lantern and Vivaldi